Weak China Aug factory, services point to further economic slowdown

 That dragged a composite PMI combining factory and services readings to below 50 for the first time since April 2014.

-"We believe further aggressive monetary easing and proactive fiscal policy, along with financial liberalization, are needed to maintain growth at around 7 percent," ANZ economists said.
+"We believe further aggressive monetary easing and proactive fiscal policy, along with financial liberalisation, are needed to maintain growth at around 7 percent," ANZ economists said.

 A flurry of earnings reports from top Chinese banks in the past week showed they were struggling with the slowest profit growth in at least six years and a jump in bad loans, and the slump in stock markets in recent weeks is likely to reduce contributions from the financial sector in coming months.